Get Organized In Your Kitchen

 Take a look at your cupboards and kitchen drawers.
 Are there pots and pans, utensils, and other appliances that never get used?
 Get rid of them!
 I know it’s hard to do believe me but you’ll be happy you did.
 Keep only items that will help you save time and energy in the kitchen.
-Save up for quality appliances like those listed below from The Pampered Chef.
-(I’m no longer a consultant, however if you are looking for one I can refer one to you.)
+Save up for quality appliances.
 Here are a few of my favorite kitchen helpers!

 I use my kitchen scissors to snip fresh herbs, chop tomatoes in a can and trim the skin and fat from chicken or meat.
 They even cut the chicken bone perfectly!

 Use your microwave oven to thaw frozen foods quickly and take shortcuts for easy jobs like softening or melting butter.

 I absolutely love my garlic press!
 It’s a great handy tool for more than just garlic.
 You can even squeeze through a piece of onion through it when you only need a little grated onion.